-- As a result of the Russian invasion of Ukraine commencing in February of 2022, the United States and the European Union, along with the regulatory bodies of a number of countries, have imposed economic sanctions on certain Russian corporate entities and individuals, and certain sectors of Russia's economy.
-Economic sanctions and other actions against Russian institutions, companies, and individuals, as well as impacts from Russia's invasion on Ukrainian exports, may also have a substantial negative impact on other economies and commodity and security markets both regionally and globally, as well as on companies with operations in the conflict region. - Shares are not traded on any securities exchange or other market and are subject to substantial restrictions on transfer.
+- The United States government may introduce changes in certain policies, including proposals relating to the regulation/deregulation of certain entities in the financial markets and the reversal or repeal of numerous existing rules and regulations.
+Additionally, the United States is renegotiating many of its global trade relationships and has imposed or threatened to impose significant import tariffs, trade restrictions and sanctions, currency restrictions, or similar actions (or retaliatory measures may result in response to such actions), which could lead to price volatility, inflation, declines in investor and consumer confidence, reductions in international trade, unemployment, and overall declines in U.S. and global investment markets.
+These actions may also have consequences that cannot now be foreseen, potentially creating a climate of uncertainty in the marketplace, which may adversely affect all economies and reduce the availability or value of investments and Master Fund performance. - As a result of the Russian invasion of Ukraine commencing in February of 2022, the United States and the European Union, along with the regulatory bodies of a number of countries, have imposed economic sanctions on certain Russian corporate entities and individuals, and certain sectors of Russia's economy.
+Economic sanctions and other actions against Russian institutions, companies, and individuals, as well as impacts from Russia's invasion on Ukrainian exports, may also have a substantial negative impact on other economies and commodity and security markets both regionally and globally, as well as on companies with operations in the conflict region, the extent to which is unknown at this time. - Shares are not traded on any securities exchange or other market and are subject to substantial restrictions on transfer.
 Liquidity will be provided to members only through repurchase offers made from time to time by the Master Fund in the discretion of the Master Fund's Board of Directors.
 There is no assurance that a member tendering shares for repurchase in connection with a repurchase offer made by the Master Fund will have those shares repurchased in that repurchase offer. - The fees, expenses and performance-based fees or allocations that are borne by the Master Fund as an investor in Investment Funds may be higher than those of most other registered investment companies.